 This function enables to see the signal, when the standard envelope demodulation is used.
+The Unit cannot be changed, only the acceleration g unit can be used.
 No integration of signal is enabled.

 amp+phase

 The amplitude and phase on speed frequency or its multiple (order).